 Established in 1992, LECOM Erie Main Campus is situated on approximately 50 acres in Erie, Pennsylvania.
-In addition to the Main Campus, LECOM also has a facility on 16 acres on the Erie Bayfront, a fitness and wellness center, a clinical assessment center, and a student center all located within 8 miles from campus.
+In addition to the Main Campus, LECOM also has a facility on 16 acres on the Erie Bayfront, a fitness and wellness center, and an education center all located within 8 miles from campus.
 The College, Millcreek Community Hospital, Medical Associates of Erie, and the clinical practice network of physician offices located in Erie County form the core of an innovative medical education and patient care system.
 Also located on Erie Main Campus is the LECOM Dental Offices, where LECOM School of Dental Medicine students complete clinical rotations.

-The Erie Campus offers a multitude of degree programs, including: Doctor of Osteopathic Medicine (D.O.), Doctor of Pharmacy (PharmD), as well as several additional doctorate and master's degree programs.
+The Erie Campus offers a multitude of degree programs, including Doctor of Osteopathic Medicine (D.O.), Doctor of Podiatric Medicine (D.P.M.), Doctor of Pharmacy (Pharm.D.), as well as several additional doctorate and master's degree programs.

-For the 2020-2021 academic year, the total full-time student enrollment for LECOM Erie was approximately 1,920.
+For the 2022-2023 academic year, the total full-time student enrollment for LECOM Erie was approximately 1,870.